campudus/tableaux/GETTING_STARTED.md

 Here is a short overview about the generic API endpoints which are used to retrieve data from GRUD.

 * `/tables[/:tableid]`
   * Most basic structure is a table.
-These endpoint also give you metadata about a table like visibility and grouping.
+These endpoints give you metadata about a table, like visibility and grouping.
 * `/tables/:tableid/columns[/:columnid]`
   * Gives you information about how to process and understand data from a specific table.
 * `/tables/:tableid/rows[/:rowid]`
   * Raw and structured content and metadata like flags or annotations.

 To fully process a table and its rows you need to call these endpoints in order.
-Which means you first have to get a tables unique ID to get all the columns.
+That means you first have to get a tables unique ID to get all the columns.
 After that you can call the `/rows` endpoint of a specific table and process all the rows with the given information about the columns.

 The next examples will show you how to traverse the data structure in more detail.